-- A. Except as provided in Subsection B, no portion of any building shall exceed a height above a plane between an elevation of 25 feet above the subgrade of the center line of the Long Island Rail Road (Oyster Bay Branch) and an elevation of 260 feet above mean high water according to the United States Geological Survey along a line 600 feet from and parallel to the mean of the easterly right-of-way line of the Long Island Rail Road (Oyster Bay Branch) and in no event higher than said elevation of 260 feet above mean high water. - B. No building on any premises or site abutting on North Hempstead Turnpike shall exceed 35 feet in height or extend above an elevation of 260 feet above mean high water according to the United States Geological Survey, except that roof structures occupying an area of not more than 10% of the roof may extend an additional 10 feet.
+- A. Except as provided in Subsection B, no portion of any building shall exceed a height above a plane between an elevation of 25 feet above the subgrade of the center line of the Long Island Rail Road (Oyster Bay Branch) and an elevation of 260 feet above mean high water according to the United States Geological Survey along a line 600 feet from and parallel to the mean of the easterly right-of-way line of the Long Island Rail Road (Oyster Bay Branch) and in no event higher than an elevation of 260 feet above mean high water. - B. No building on any premises or site abutting on North Hempstead Turnpike shall exceed 35 feet in height or extend above an elevation of 260 feet above mean high water according to the United States Geological Survey, except that roof structures occupying an area of not more than 10% of the roof may extend an additional 10 feet.
+[Amended 7-20-1998 by L.L.
+No. 9-1998]

-§271-113.
-Minimum required site area.
+§ 271-113 Minimum required site area.